Health Articles

 Workout Tips and Tricks!

-You’ve been told a hundred times that exercise is good for you, and it’s true, but to maintain or do it everyday is a problem right.
-Here are five very good tips to rock out during your next workout time.
+You’ve been told a hundred times that exercise is good for you, and it’s true, but to maintain or do it every day is a problem, right?
+Here are five very good tips to rock out during your next workout.

-Tip 1: Make an exercise goals that you can achieve.
+Tip 1: Make exercise goals that you can achieve.

 Many people find that having a firm goal in mind motivates them to move ahead.
 Goals are most useful when they are specific, realistic, and important to you.
-So maybe you can start try to exercise on three weekdays and one weekend day for 30 minutes to start but if you can only do less but slowly increase the duration, that’s okay too.
+So maybe you can try to exercise on three weekdays and one weekend day for 30 minutes to start, but if you can only do less but slowly increase the duration, that’s okay too.
 The point is to get moving and keep moving.
-You can also start with mini workouts for only 5 minute.
-After you get comfortable then challenge yourself by increase the duration until your exercise get 30 minutes (1).
+You can also start with mini workouts for only 5 minutes.
+After you get comfortable, challenge yourself by increasing the duration until your exercise lasts 30 minutes (1).

 Tip 2: Get a partner to work out together so both of you can support each other.

 There will be someone to help motivate you.
-Doing with your exercise partner, however, makes it a lot easier.
-Men and women have different intensity level.
+Doing it with your exercise partner, however, makes it a lot easier.
+Men and women have different intensity levels.
 People put more effort into their workout routine when they’re exercising with someone else.
-So you must to realize your partner can not always keep on with you if your partner is different gender .
+So you must realise your partner cannot always keep up with you if your partner is of a different gender.
 What feels like a good workout to one of you might be too much or too little for the other.
 The same goes for healthy eating.
 The identical meal may not be acceptable to both of you.
-You must meet nutritionist and get advice on tips for healthy eating (2).
+You may get advice on tips for healthy eating from a nutritionist (2).
 Fact!
 Men lose weight faster than women.
 It is due to the fact that they have more muscle mass and can burn 30 to 40 percent more calories during the same workout.
-You cannot compare your result with your partner.
-It’s not realistic to see the same results in the same time period (3).
+You cannot compare your results with those of your partner.
+It’s not realistic to expect the same results in the same time period (3).

-Tip 3: Don’t stick only one place or one exercise.
+Tip 3: Don’t stick to only one place or one exercise.

 Head outside.
-Do variety of exercise so you don’t get bore.
-One of the simplest reasons for working out at variety of places and do different exercise is that it will be more fun.
+Do a variety of exercises so you don’t get bored.
+One of the simplest reasons for working out in a variety of places and doing different exercises is that it will be more fun.
 Going to the gym day after day can start to feel routine, and the last thing you want is to dread your workouts.
-Instead, get some fresh air with a walk, run, bike ride or hike (2).
+Instead, get some fresh air with a walk, run, bike ride, or hike (2).

 Tip 4: Play Some Music to Keep Your Energy Up.